Meesai Murugesan

-Meesai Murugesan (13 January 1930 - 8 November 2014) was a veteran actor and musician who appeared in Tamil films.
-He starred in more than 100 films and has done supporting roles in various films.
+Meesai Murugesan (13 January 1930 – 8 November 2014) was a veteran actor and musician who appeared in Tamil films.
+He starred in more than 100 films, as well as having supporting roles in various films.

 Music career

-He started his career by playing the 'Kottankuchi' (coconut shell), alongside great musicians like K. P. Sundarambal, M. K. T. Bhagavathar, T. M. Soundararajan and Seerkazhi Govindarajan.
-He was popular for creating shrill sound effects in Nenjam Marappathillai and footfall of the horse in "Rajavin Paarvai Raniyin Pakkam" song in MGR-Saroja Devi's Anbe Vaa.
-He has played instruments for music directors like M. S. Viswanathan, Ilayaraja and Kunnakudi Vaidyanathan.
+He started his career by playing the "Kottankuchi" (coconut shell), alongside great musicians such as K. P. Sundarambal, M. K. T. Bhagavathar, T. M. Soundararajan and Seerkazhi Govindarajan.
+He was popular for creating shrill sound effects in Nenjam Marappathillai and the footfall of the horse in the "Rajavin Paarvai Raniyin Pakkam" song in MGR-Saroja Devi's Anbe Vaa.
+He played instruments for music directors including M. S. Viswanathan, Ilayaraja and Kunnakudi Vaidyanathan.

-He was a carnatic artist and had learned to play over 25 instruments.
-He also ran a one-man band "Apoorva Thalavaithiyangal" and held several concerts across the world including Europe, Canada, the United States and Russia.
+He was a carnatic artist and had learned to play more than 25 instruments.
+He also ran a one-man band called "Apoorva Thalavaithiyangal" and held several concerts across the world including Europe, Canada, the United States and Russia.

 Film career

-His career spans over 100 films and he is famous for his roles in Vijay's Poove Unakkaga, Kamal Haasan's Unnal Mudiyum Thambi, Sathyaraj's Amaidhi Padai, Pandiarajan's Aan Paavam and much more.
-He earned the name "Meesai Murugesan" after sported a thick moustache in his first film Sugamana Raagangal.
+His career spanned more than 100 films and he was famous for his roles in Kamal Haasan's Unnal Mudiyum Thambi, Sathyaraj's Amaidhi Padai, Mohan's Uyire Unakkaga, Pandiarajan's Aan Paavam, and many others.
+He earned the name "Meesai Murugesan" after he sported a thick moustache in his first film Sugamana Raagangal.